Cludo/Cludo.DocumentationHub/content/docs/api-reference/tools/page-rankings/_index.md

 {{< hint warning >}}
 It's important that the pageid key is an exact match with the unique identifier we have for the document internally.
 It's usually the same as the URL, but it could be any string.
-See <a href="#get-indexed-documents">Get indexed documents</a>  for a way to obtain it.
+See [Get indexed documents](#get-indexed-documents) for a way to obtain it.
 {{< /hint >}}

 A single ranking group.
-See <a href="#ranking-group">data structures</a> .
+See [data structures](#ranking-group).

 {{< markdown-with-header title="Example">}}
 ```